Remediate a leak on public GitHub

 ✅ Step by step guide to remediate the leak

-- Step 1: Revoke the exposed secret.
+- Step 1: Assess the impact and revoke the exposed secret.

-- Step 2: Clean the git history.
+- Step 2: Clean the git history (optional, see warnings below).

-- Step 3: Inspect logs.
+- Step 3: Inspect logs and verify security.

-🔒 Step 1: Revoke the secret (~ 3 min)
+🔒 Step 1: Assess impact and revoke the secret (~ 5-10 min)

-How to do it:
+How to revoke:

 - Having been alerted by GitGuardian, you can navigate to the corresponding GitGuardian detector's documentation, all information about revocation are available in the

-section of the selected detector. - If you found out about the leak without GitGuardian and it is not a secret type handled by one of our detectors, have a look at the relevant provider's documentation.
+Revoke the secretsection of the selected detector. - If you found out about the leak without GitGuardian and it is not a secret type handled by one of our detectors, have a look at the relevant provider's documentation.
 You can usually revoke your credentials in the same section you issued them.

 Whether you managed to revoke the credentials or not, move to step 2 to mitigate the leak and remove evidence of it.

-🧹 Step 2: Clean the git history (~ 10 min)
+🧹 Step 2: Repository cleanup (~ 10 min) - OPTIONAL

-If for any reason you could not revoke the leaked credentials, the quickest action to remove the credentials from most attackers' sight is to make the repository private.
+Emergency visibility reduction (if revocation failed): If for any reason you could not revoke the leaked credentials, the quickest action to remove the credentials from most attackers' sight is to make the repository private.
 Although your credentials are probably mirrored in some other place on the internet, that's already a good way to buy you some time.

-section of your GitHub project and chose the change visibility
+Go under the settings section of your GitHub project and choose the change visibility button at the bottom.

-- We recommend you use git-filter-repo, this tool helps to rewrite the history of a project in a user-friendly way.
+- You can use tools like git-filter-repo to rewrite the history of a project.
 You can refer to this GitGuardian's blogpost for detailed instructions.

 - Once you fixed your git history and pushed it to the remote server.
 Be aware that this may result in an orphan leaky commit remaining on GitHub.
 You can get in touch with GitHub support to permanently delete this data.

-🔎 Step 3: Inspect logs (~ 5 min)
+🔎 Step 3: Monitor and verify security (~ 5-10 min)

 Inspecting your logs will give you a quick idea of whether the compromised credentials were used by an attacker or not, and what exactly happened there.

-If the involved provider is handled by GitGuardian's detection engine, you can look in the Check for suspicious activity
+- If the involved provider is handled by GitGuardian's detection engine, you can look in the

-Otherwise, the API provider usually gives insights on when the credentials were last used in the settings page.
+Check for suspicious activitysection of the concerned detector's documentation. - Otherwise, the API provider usually gives insights on when the credentials were last used in the settings page.
 If the compromised credentials are database credentials or private keys, you may want to look in relevant server logs.

 🏁 Finally